 What is a Face Wash?

 Face washes are also called face cleansers by certain brands and manufacturers.
-These formulas are designed to gently lift away oil, makeup, and environmental debris from your skin to help clean your pores while not aggravating skin.
+These formulas are designed to gently lift away oil, makeup, and environmental debris from your skin to help clean your pores while not aggravating the skin's surface.
 These formulas tend to have a smooth, sometimes foamy consistency, and are usually gentle enough to use at least once a day.

-Face washes often contain antibacterial compounds to help control acne, as well as other formulas with more potent ingredients like salicylic acid to help flush trapped dirt from pores.
+Face washes often contain antibacterial compounds to promote healthy skin and help control acne, for example, as well as other formulas with more potent ingredients like salicylic acid to help flush trapped dirt from pores.

 What is a Face Scrub?